Maintain or Improve Your Grades

 Actively Research and Explore Your Future Educational Options

-Your Family Connections account is a great tool to both help you search for colleges that are right for you, and to help you stay on top of all college application requirements including deadlines, personal statements, transcripts, and recommendations.
+Your Naviance Family Connections account is a great tool to both help you search for colleges that are right for you, and to help you stay on top of all college application requirements including deadlines, personal statements, transcripts, and recommendations.
 College application requirements differ from one application to the next.
-Your Guidance Counselors also serve as a great resource for you as you explore your college options.
+Your Counselors also serve as a great resource for you as you explore your college options.
+Visiting a college if you have the opportunity is the best way to determine whether or not the institution is the best fit for you.
+As a senior you are allowed three excused absences for college visits.
+Your absence must be reported to the attendance office, and you must provide proof of your visit when you return to school.

 Apply for Financial Aid and Scholarships